Furimanejo/In-Heat/README.md

 ## Warnings

-- This application is not a cheat nor does it inject any code into Overwatch, but Blizzard's End User Licence Agreement is vague, so I can't guarantee you won't be banned.
-Use In Heat at your own risk.
+- This application is not a cheat nor does it inject any code into Overwatch, but Blizzard's End User Licence Agreement is vague, so I can't guarantee you won't be banned. _**Use In Heat at your own risk**_.
 - Remember to always play safe, sane and consensual.
-Please, do not drag unsuspecting players into your play.
+Please, _**do not drag unsuspecting players into your play**_.

 ## Making It Run